 Drs.
 Rodiek and Stull published a study on the glycemic index of common feeds in 1988.
 Glycemic index refers to how high blood sugar goes after eating.
 Oats is assigned a value of 100 and other feeds described as a % of the blood glucose level seen after feeding oats.
 They studied blood glucose levels for 5 hours after feeding 10 different foods to horses, including alfalfa.
 That study, and five others since, have clearly shown the blood sugar response to feeding alfalfa is extremely low.

 As for propionate, a 1971 study by Drs.
 Argenzio and Hintz, two of the premier equine nutritionists in the last century, found that administering a load of propionate to ponies causes no rise in blood glucose in animals that had not been fasted.
-When fasted before the propionate was given, there was a increase in glucose from low levels to a low normal glucose level (70 mg/dL to 83.8 mg/dL on average).
+When fasted before the propionate was given, there was a increase in glucose from lower than normal levels to a low normal glucose level (70 mg/dL to 83.8 mg/dL on average).
 This is consistent with gluconeogenesis from the propionate but release of glucose regulated by glucagon to keep glucose well within the normal range – no spike.

 So, while it remains true that alfalfa is problematic for some IR horses, the reason for this is still unknown.